-Afghanistan submitted its annual Mine Ban Treaty Article 7 report covering calendar year 2016.
+Afghanistan submitted its annual Mine Ban Treaty Article 7 report covering the calendar year in 2018.

-Over the past decade, Afghanistan has participated in every Meeting of States Parties, including the convention’s Fifteenth Meeting of States Parties in Geneva in November–December 2016.
-Afghanistan has participated in all intersessional meetings of the Mine Ban Treaty, except in May 2016.
+Over the past decade, Afghanistan has participated in every Meeting of States Parties.
+Afghanistan has also participated in all intersessional meetings of the Mine Ban Treaty, except in May 2016.
 It also attended the Mine Ban Treaty’s First Review Conference in Nairobi in 2004 and its Second Review Conference in Cartagena in 2009, however its delegation to the Third Review Conference in Maputo in June 2014 was denied a transit visa en-route.

-There have been no reports of antipersonnel mine use by coalition or Afghan national forces.
-However, use of victim-activated improvised mines and other improvised explosive devices (IEDs) by armed groups continued in 2016 and 2017, resulting in further casualties.
+Use of victim-activated improvised mines and other improvised explosive devices (IEDs) by anti-government armed groups continued in 2018 and 2019, resulting in further casualties.

 Non-state armed groups

 Use of victim-activated improvised mines continued in 2018 and 2019.
 This use has been attributed by the United Nations Assistance Mission in Afghanistan (UNAMA) to anti-government armed groups, primarily the Taliban and Daesh/Islamic State Khorasan Province (ISKP).
 In May 2019, Afghanistan informed States Parties that new use of pressure-plate improvised mines, was causing approximately 65 deaths a month., and that the scale of new contamination remains unknown.